Best strategies to mitigate cyber security incidents

 2. Implement multi-factor authentication (MFA)

 Multi-factor authentication is a security process that requires users to provide two or more forms of identification to access a system or network.
-This approach makes it more difficult for cyber-criminals to access sensitive information, even if they have obtained a username and password.
-In this free guide, find out more about MFA and why it’s necessary to include it as your first line of defence.
+This approach makes it more difficult for cybercriminals to access sensitive information, even if they have obtained a username and password.
+In this free guide, find out more about MFA and why it’s necessary to include it as your first line of defense.

 3. Encrypt sensitive data